probmods/webppl/docs/inference.rst

    :param object options: Options.
    :returns: Marginal ERP

    This method performs inference using sequential Monte Carlo.
-This method is also known as a particle filter.
+When `rejuvSteps` is 0, this method is also known as a particle filter.

    The following options are supported: